Getting started with generative AI: A beginner’s guide

 Hedge funds, in particular, can benefit greatly from generative AI technology.
 By leveraging the processing power of this technology, hedge funds can quickly analyze vast amounts of financial data, extract key insights and make data-driven decisions in real-time, which enables hedge funds to benchmark against comparables and generate insightful reports in a matter of minutes, reducing the need for traditional financial analysts who rely on manual data processing.

-Moreover, the use of generative AI in financial services could mark the end of the “models and bottles” era in financial analysis.
 With the help of intelligent applications, generative AI solutions enable faster and more accurate decision-making, reducing the need for human intervention and enabling financial institutions to stay ahead of the curve.

 Chatbots and voice bots